NC State Extension Publications

 Skip to Introduction

-Forages can be conserved to feed livestock during periods of shortage caused by limited pasture growth or inadequate pasture conditions, or fed as a supplement.
-Conserved forages can take the form of hay, haylage, and silage.
-Although several methods have been proven as efficient ways to store and preserve forages, it is important, to keep this fact in mind: At best, conserved forages can rarely match the nutritive value of fresh forage because some losses of highly digestible nutrients (sugar, protein, and fat) are unavoidable during conservation and storage.
+During periods of shortage of fresh forage caused by limited pasture growth or inadequate pasture conditions, forages can be conserved to feed livestock or fed as a supplement.
+Conserved forages can take the form of hay, haylage, or silage.
+Although several methods have been proven as efficient ways to store and preserve forages, it is important to remember that conserved forages can rarely match the nutritive value of fresh forage because some losses of sugar, protein, and fat are unavoidable during conservation and storage.
 Our goal in forage conservation is to focus on minimizing losses, which start immediately after cutting.

 When selecting a conservation method, a producer should consider the suitability of the forage for a given method, storage capability, weather conditions, and the intended use of the conserved forage.
 The selected conservation technique should maximize nutrient conservation efficiency and minimize production costs.